surmud/surmud/README.md

 ### Eigenface Recognition
 In this project, my teammate and I implemented principal component analysis, which is a dimensionality reduction technique used in machine learning, to recognize images of faces with over 85% accuracy.
 We followed a case study based on an academic paper written by Turk and Pentland at https://www.face-rec.org/algorithms/PCA/jcn.pdf.
-This project was very math-heavy and required us to implement a lot of linear algebra in python to be able to be able to algorithm properly.
+This project was very math-heavy and required us to implement a lot of linear algebra in python, but we were able to gain a lot of valuable experience with the numpy library by doing this.

 Note: This repository is private since it was a course project.
 Contact me if you'd like to see it.
 - https://github.com/surmud/Eigenface_Recognition